How to apply the Theory of Constraints within your business

 What is the Theory of Constraints?

-Goldratt’s Theory of Constraints (TOC) is a process improvement methodology that recognizes that there will always be at least one factor that will constrain processes or manufacturing.
+Goldratt’s Theory of Constraints is a process improvement methodology that recognizes that there will always be at least one factor that will constrain processes or manufacturing.

-Theory of Constraints in 5 steps
+Theory of Constraints: 5 steps

 1. Identify the constraint: Identify the specific part of a process that is keeping you from meeting desired goals.
 Constraints can come from internal factors, such as lack of training or poorly designed processes, or external factors, such as a shortage of materials.